AlanDoesCS/WaffleOS/README.md

 ---
 ## Features
-*WaffleOS is currently very early stages, so it will be prone to errors*
+*WaffleOS is currently very early stages, so it may be prone to errors*

 ---
 ## Installation